 The NHS organization has changed over time.
 The NHS's initial service premises were: free at the point of delivery, comprehensive, equitable, and equal.
 Currently, the NHS is divided into four units, depending on the constituent country of the United Kingdom: NHS England, NHS Scotland, NHS Wales, and Health and Care NI (Northern Ireland).

 The inhabitants of the United Kingdom need to register with the General Practitioner (GP), a kind of health center, necessary so that they can consult with a family doctor, that is, a general practitioner who will provide the first care.
-Whenever it is necessary to make an appointment that is not an emergency, it is the GP doctor who will attend the patient.
+Whenever it is necessary to make an appointment that is not an emergency, it is the GP doctor who will attend to the patient.

 Already registered, the patient will have an identification number and take note of the name of his local pharmacy.
 It is a specific establishment that, when necessary, the patient will be able to withdraw the medication free of charge, which may be prescribed by his doctor.
 It is important to note that not all drugs are exempt from payment.